 No matter what you’re going through, you can find support with Unpolished Parenthood during pregnancy, postpartum, and parenthood.
 You will always get up-to-date, evidence-based guidance.
 I use a cognitive-behavioral approach and highly interpersonal style to provide individualized care that meets each client’s unique needs.
 By using key, objective points to track progress in our work together, you can expect that Unpolished Parenthood strives to meet your goals while empowering you with the tools and confidence you need to maintain long-term success.

-Postpartum Depression Counseling & Therapy Sessions: What they look like
+Virtual Postpartum Depression Counseling & Therapy Sessions: What They Look Like

 Following an initial 60-minute consultation, I will build your own intervention plan using only gold-standard, research-supported strategies.
 You’ll never find a one-size-fits-all approach here.
 Clients who opt for traditional one-on-one sessions are welcome to choose from 30-minute, 45-minute, and 60-minute sessions.
 When I say 30-, 45-, and 60-minutes, that’s truly how many minutes I mean; my sessions are never cut short by the extraneous parameters of insurance companies.

-Get Started Today with Postpartum Depression Counseling & Therapy
+Get Started Today with Online Postpartum Depression Counseling & Therapy

 It’s no secret that parenthood is demanding, challenging, and exhausting.
 But would you believe it can also be rewarding, fulfilling, joyful, and gratifying?
 With the right support, it can be.